User-Agent Communication

 When the human types a message, your app relays it to the agent:3.
 Agent responds

 The agent sends messages through server-core normally.
-Your app listens for events targeted at the user’s agent and relays them to the human’s WebSocket:Key concepts
+Your app listens for messages targeted at the user’s agent and relays them to the human’s WebSocket:Key concepts

 - Server-core never sees the human.
 It only knows agents.
 Your app is the bridge.